Malexion/iterate-js/README.md

 - `new __.lib.EventManager()`

   Simple event manager, add/remove/trigger/delegate.
 Event names are stored as lowercase and each event can have multiple hooks into it.

+- `new __.lib.ViewManager()`

+  Simple view manager, useful for aurelia tabbed controls or simply controlling and handling different views.

 - `new __.lib.StopWatch()`